EpicsDAO/solv/README.md

 $ solv restart --snapshot
 ```

-This command will automatically add `--no-incremental-snapshots` to your
+This command will automatically remove `--no-incremental-snapshots` and add `--no-genesis-fetch`, `--no-snapshot-fetch` to yoursolana-validator.sh command.
-`solana-validator.sh` command.

 ## Solana Validator Status